Lusail: Sports

-Located just outside the city is the Losail International Circuit, which has hosted the Qatar motorcycle Grand Prix every year since 2004.
+Located just outside the city is the Lusail International Circuit, which has hosted the Qatar motorcycle Grand Prix every year since 2004.
 Since 2007 it has been the opening round of the MotoGP world championship, and in 2008 floodlights were installed in the facility, making it the only race on the calendar to be held at night.
 In November 2021, the track also hosted the inaugural Formula 1 Qatar Grand Prix as a replacement for the canceled Australian Grand Prix.
 Recently the track signed a new 10-year contract with F1, meaning that the track will host the Qatar Grand Prix until 2033.
 WEC (FIA World Endurance Championship) will also hold an endurance race on the track from 2024.
 This will make Losail the first track in the Middle East to hold F1, MotoGP, and WEC in the same season.

 The first Qatari Diar Triathlon was held in the Spring of 2019 in Lusail City-Marina Promenade.
 The city was also announced as host of the 2025 T100 Triathlon World Championship final.

 Lusail Sports Arena is another sporting venue in the city and hosted matches of the 2015 World Men's Handball Championship.
 Constructed at a cost of $318 million, it has a capacity of 15,300 spectators and opened its doors in 2012.

-Lusail Stadium, with a capacity of 88,000+ people, hosted the Final of the 2022 FIFA 'World' Cup.
+Lusail Stadium, with a capacity of 88,000+ people, hosted the Final of the 2022 FIFA World Cup.
 The stadium's design is inspired from the sail of a traditional dhow as the city is located north of Doha on the eastern coast, which is a historic focal point of pearling vessels.
 The architects are MANICA Architecture and Foster and Partners.

 The city will host matches for the 2027 FIBA Basketball World Cup including the final phase.